bitcrowd/sshkit.ex/README.md

 :ok = SSHKit.run(context, "yarn install")
 ```

+The [`SSHKit`](https://hexdocs.pm/sshkit/SSHKit.html) module documentation has more guidance and examples for the DSL.
 If you need more control, take a look at the `SSHKit.SSH` and `SSHKit.SCP`
 modules.